 You can then drive the vehicle for a while, drain the fluid and change it again.
-Do this 2-3 times and you’ll remove nearly all the old fluid and perform a sort of poor-man’s transmission fluid flush.
+Do this 2-3 times and you’ll remove most of the old fluid and perform a sort of poor-man’s transmission fluid flush.

 Bottom line: Visit a pro and have the transmission flushed for best results and least hassle (unless your vehicle manufacturer specifically warns against it in the owner’s manual).